What is National Night Out?

 - Designate a photographer!
 Everyone will love to have pictures of the event afterwards and we use photos for the NNO award application.
 Email them to us!

-- On-line invitations are available here.
-Give your neighbors plenty of notice.
+- Give your neighbors plenty of notice.
 Post flyers or make phone calls too!
+Here is an invite for you to print and complete.

 - On National Night Out, have someone pick up giveaways at the Kent Police Department